 What is MARI©?

-MARI© (Mandala Assessment Research Tool) is a Jungian psychological assessment based on symbols and colours.
+MARI© (Mandala Assessment Research Instrument) is a Jungian psychological assessment based on symbols and colours.
 It is a whole-brained instrument that provides a literal snapshot of the psyche.
 The inner truth of a person is revealed and the MARI© suggests further paths for integration.

 MARI© is based on the drawn mandala.
 Carl Jung spent his life trying the understand the subconscious.
 When he discovered the mandala, Jung said that “as an expression of self, [he had] found the ultimate tool.”
 The mandala passes beneath the radar of the ego and the filters of the subconscious to reveal the psyche as it really is.